 Formed in 1965, The Doors were a rock band from the United States, consisting of vocalist Jim Morrison, keyboardist Ray Manzarek, guitarist Robby Krieger, and John Densmore, on the drums.
 While they were well-renowned across the globe, their career only lasted for a mere 5 years.
 Even within their short career span of 5 years, Morrison and the other members managed to release an astonishing 8 records.
-Though they were quite an obscure band during the 60’s and 70’s, there are a couple of things that people still don’t know about them.
+Though they were quite active during the ’60s and ’70s, there are a few things that people still don’t know about them.

 Here are a few things about their last album, L.A.
 Woman, that people have yet to know to learn about.

 The Doors’ Longtime Producer Left in the Middle of the Recording Sessions

 Be it a solo act or a group performance, having a producer who cares as much about music as you do is crucial to your musical career.
 In November 1970, Paul Rothchild, the Doors’ producer, was given a first taste of the album by the band.
 Because the band only had a few mostly completed tracks, Rothchild was unimpressed.
 The producer cited the song “Riders of the Storm” as “cocktail music” and left the studio for good right after listening to “Lover Her Madly”.